madjestic/SaS/README.md

-Spaceships And Space stations
+# SaS: Spaceships And Space stations
-- Elite-inspired space-sim game with relativistic space machanics.
+an Elite-inspired space-sim game with relativistic space machanics.